Coronavirus restrictions are easing but these remain in place across England:

-For full details on what this means visit the gov.uk website: https://www.gov.uk/guidance/national-lockdown-stay-at-home
+For further information visit the gov.uk website: www.gov.uk/guidance/covid-19-coronavirus-restrictions-what-you-can-and-cannot-do

-Shielding resumes for the most vulnerable – see the Apply for Community Support tab below.
+Shielding ends on the 31 March – see the Apply for Community Support tab below if you still require support.

 Test and Trace Support Payment